HugoMitre/Angry/README.md

-# Compact Anger Detection Device Using Real-Time Voice Analysis
+# Compact near Real-Time Anger Detection System through Voice Analysis Implemented on ESP32 Microcontroller

 This project presents the development of a compact device designed to detect the emotion of anger through real-time voice analysis.